openstack/taskflow/doc/source/atoms.rst

 Atom
 ====

-An :py:class:`atom <taskflow.atom.Atom>` is the smallest unit in taskflow which acts as the base for other classes (its naming was inspired from the similarities between this type and `atoms`_ in the physical world).
+An :py:class:`atom <taskflow.atom.Atom>` is the smallest unit in TaskFlow which acts as the base for other classes (its naming was inspired from the similarities between this type and `atoms`_ in the physical world).
 Atoms have a name and may have a version.
 An atom is expected to name desired input